 Don’t smooth down any minor bumps against your scalp.
 Simply twist your bun into a knot and spread it apart with your fingers to add volume.

 24. Choppy Bob

 You may notice the pattern with making thin hair look fuller — adding texture.
 Whether you add bangs to your hair, add layers, or add a deep side part, texturizing your hair will create the illusion that your hair is thicker and has more depth.
 This choppy bob has many layers and also has flipped out ends.
-To add extra flair, you can dye your ends a bold color.
+To add extra flair to this trendy women’s cut, you can dye your ends a bold color.

 25. Bandana-Style Headscarf